-ACH and wire transfers are both types of electronic transfers.
+ACH and wire transfers are types of electronic transfers.
 They can often be a good option when you want to send or receive money.
-The funds move safely, there’s nothing to get lost in the mail, and banks keep transaction records that make it easy to track what happened.
+The funds move safely, and there’s nothing to get lost in the mail.
+Banks keep transaction records that make it easy to track their progress.